rhydhamp1421/Retail-Sales-Data-Analysis/README.md

 ## Analytical Approaches
 ### Product Analysis
-- Identify best and worst-performing product lines.
+- Identify the best and worst-performing product lines.
 - Analyze revenue contribution by each product line.
 - Determine the most popular payment method.

 ### Sales Analysis
 - Track sales trends over different days and months.
-- Identify peak sales hours and the busiest days.
+- Identify peak sales hours and busiest days.
 - Compare branch-wise sales performance.

 ### Customer Analysis
 - Segment customers based on purchasing patterns.
 - Analyze gender distribution per branch.
 - Determine the most profitable customer segment.
-- Identify the peak hours for customer ratings.
+- Identify peak hours for customer ratings.

 ## Data Processing Steps
 ### 1. Data Cleaning & Preprocessing
-- Checked and handled missing or inconsistent values.
+- Checked for and handled missing or inconsistent values.
 - Structured the dataset into an SQL database.
 - Enforced data integrity through constraints.

 ### 2. Feature Engineering
-- Added `time_of_day` to classify transactions into Morning, Afternoon, or Evening.
+- Added a `time_of_day` feature to classify transactions into Morning, Afternoon, or Evening.
-- Extracted `day_name` and `month_name` to analyze sales trends by weekdays and months.
+- Extracted `day_name` and `month_name` for analyzing sales trends by weekdays and months.

 ### 3. Exploratory Data Analysis (EDA)
-Conducted statistical and graphical analysis to extract business insights.
+Statistical and graphical analysis were conducted to extract key business insights.

 ## Key Business Insights
-1. Which city generates the highest revenue?
+- Which city generates the highest revenue?
-2. What are the top-selling product lines?
+- What are the top-selling product lines?
-3. Which customer type contributes the most to revenue?
+- Which customer type contributes the most to revenue?
-4. Which month sees the highest sales?
+- Which month sees the highest sales?
-5. What are the busiest hours of the day for sales?
+- What are the busiest hours of the day for sales?
-6. Which gender purchases more frequently?
+- Which gender purchases more frequently?
-7. What is the most commonly used payment method?
+- What is the most commonly used payment method?

 ## Revenue & Profit Formulas
 - **COGS (Cost of Goods Sold):** `unit_price * quantity`